Kolten Wong Player Props: Mariners vs. Pirates

-Kolten Wong -- with an on-base percentage of .207 in his past 10 games, 52 points lower than his season-long percentage -- will be in action for the Seattle Mariners against the Pittsburgh Pirates, with Vince Velasquez on the mound, on May 27 at 4:10 PM ET.
+On Sunday, Kolten Wong (coming off going 0-for-4) and the Seattle Mariners face the Pittsburgh Pirates, whose starting pitcher will be Luis Ortiz.
+First pitch is at 4:10 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Pirates.
+He had a hitless showing in his last game (0-for-4) against the Pirates.

 Kolten Wong Game Info & Props vs. the Pirates